The pain of change and why it’s worth it

-One of the biggest things that we’ve seen is that once Eazy Contracting has been fully implemented and is running at full steam that all Team Members love it.
-Comments like “I don’t know how we worked before Eazy Contracting” we hear often.
-I recently heard this one, “my family is immigrating in the next few months, I hope that Eazy Contracting will be available where I’m going to be working so that I don’t have to go back to a paper-based job-card system”.
+One of the biggest things that we’ve seen is that once Eazy Costing has been fully implemented and is running at full steam that all Team Members love it.
+Comments like “I don’t know how we worked before Eazy Costing” we hear often.
+I recently heard this one, “my family is immigrating in the next few months, I hope that Eazy Costing will be available where I’m going to be working so that I don’t have to go back to a paper-based job-card system”.

 Gayo L Primic